steveblue/angular2-rollup/README.md

 `router.js` configures the routes of the Express server

+## Scaffold

+To scaffold a new app run `ngr scaffold`.
+This will copy required files into the same directory.

+To scaffold at a specific version of `@angular` use `--angularVersion` i.e. `ngr scaffold --angularVersion 4.2.2`

+If you want access to the library build, use `ngr scaffold --lib`

+## Update

+To update to specific version of `@angular` use `--angularVersion` i.e. `ngr update --angularVersion 4.2.2`

+# Develop

+## Config

+- `build.config.js` is the main configuration for the dev, lib, and prod builds

+- `karma.conf.js` is the main configuration for Karma

+- `rollup.config.js` configures Rollup for prod and lib builds

+- `closure.conf` configures Closure Compiler for prod when using the --closure flag

+- `closure.lazy.conf` configures Closure Compiler for prod when using the --closure and --lazy flags

+- `server.config.dev.js` and `server.config.prod.js` configure the Express server

+- `jsconfig.json` is boilerplate for VSCode and is not used for production

+- `tsconfig.dev.json` configures Typescript in the development build

+- `tsconfig.dev.json` configures Typescript in the development build (JIT)

+- `tsconfig.prod.json` configures `ngc` in the production build

 ## Build

 To build the app for development, enable livereload, and start up the server:

-* `$ ngr build dev --watch --serve`
+* `$ ngr build dev --watch --serve -jit`

 `ngr` will build the application for development.
-The dev environment bootstraps Angular with JIT Compiler for fast and efficient development.
+Using `--jit` bootstraps Angular with JIT Compiler.

-Once your work has been validated with the development build, you can also test the production build .
+Once your work has been validated with the development build, you can also test the production build.

+It is recommended to bundle with Closure Compiler in ADVANCED_OPTIMIZATIONS mode.

+* `$ ngr build prod --closure --serve`

+The production build also supports lazy loading with Closure Compiler.

+* `$ ngr build prod --closure --lazy --serve`

+You can also bundle with Rollup and then optimize with ClosureCompiler, but only with SIMPLE_OPTIMIZATIONS

 * `$ ngr build prod --serve`

-### Developing Component Libraries
+### Production Builds

+While the development build uses Angular Just In Time (JIT) compilation in conjunction with `tsc`, the production build uses [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to compile the Angular 2 application Ahead of Time (AOT).

+AOT is more secure than JIT and should always be used in a production environment.

+Here's how is works:

+1. The `@angular/compiler` package uses `ngc` to AOT compile the files in `/src` to `/ngfactory`,

+2. Closure Compiler optimizes any bundles and outputs ES5 for the browser.

+### Package Spec 4.0 Library Build

+* `$ ngr build lib`

-`ngr` provides a build for developing Angular libraries that conforms to the Angular Package Spec 4.0 Jason Aden gave a presentation about at ng-conf.
+`ngr` provides a build for developing Angular libraries that conforms to the Angular Package Spec 4.0.

+Jason Aden gave a presentation about Angular Package Spec 4.0 at ng-conf 2017.
 [Packaging Angular](https://youtu.be/unICbsPGFIA).

 To develop component libraries, scaffold an app with the `--lib` flag.

+`tsconfig.lib.json` and `tsconfig.lib.es5.json` configure `ngc` during the library build.

-The name of the library and more is configured in `build.config.js`.
+The library build is configured in `build.config.js`.

-* `$ ngr build lib`

 ## Testing